AbdifatahMuse/HTML-Tutorial/README.md

 ```

-![ HTML lesson one Paragraph][HTML]
+![HTML lesson one Paragraph][HTML]

-Table of Contents We Will Cover in this lessons
+Table of Contents that Will Cover in this lessons
 ------
 1. Paragraph.
 2. Heading, comments.